macimax/WIKI_STEPMANIA/Preferences.ini.md

 ## MemoryCardProfiles

-Boolean setting.
+`0` for OFF, `1` for ON.
 Unknown function.
 Enables profiles on the memory cards?

+## SignProfileData

+`0` for OFF, `1` for ON.

+Signs profile data so scores and stuff can't be edited.

+Create an RSA key and then place `private.rsa` and `public.rsa` in the /Data folder of StepMania for this to work.

 ## MemoryCardUsbBusP1 & MemoryCardUsbBusP2